-It is part of the Lake Forest Graduate School's educational mission, vision and values to promote customer focus, practice continuous improvement, maintain an inclusive environment, and insist on integrity.
+Customer focus, continuous improvement, integrity, and inclusivity are core values of LFGSM's educational mission and vision.
 The enforcement of student conduct protects the rights, health, and safety of all members of the community so that all may pursue their goals without unwarranted interference.
 The entire community shares the responsibility for building and maintaining a safe learning experience.